Saul-Ordonez/doctor-lookup/README.md

 Behavior | Input | Output
 --- | --- | ---
 **User enters value that is not within the parameters of the search will get error message** | User enters '45' in doctor search field | "Please enter a correct name" is displayed
+**User searches for doctor in their area but none are found** | User enters 'Joe Schmoe' in the doctor search field | "I'm sorry there are no doctors with that name in your area" is displayed
+**User searches for symptom in the the symptom search field but no doctor results are found** | User enters 'multiple sclerosis' in the symptom search field | "I'm sorry there are no doctors that can treat that in your area" is displayed
+**User searches for a doctor** | User enters "Jon Smith" in the doctor search field | A list of the top 10 doctors most closely related to searched name is populated.
+Information including name, address, phone, and availability are displayed for each
+**User searches for a symptom a doctor could treat** | User enters "headache" in the symptom search field | A list of the top 10 doctors most closely related to searched symptom is populated.
+Information including name, address, phone, and availability are displayed for each

 ## Setup/Installation Requirements